louisdevie/birdway/docs/source/specs/structure.rst

    **param** [ modifier ] type name [ **=** default ] [ description ]

 Parameters are always passed after options and flags.
-They're identified by their position, so the order in wich you declare them is important.
+They're identified by their position, so the order in which you declare them is important.

 There can be : one or more parameters without modifier, followed by one or more parameters with the optional modifier,